 INTERIOR DECORATOR, who has a row with Maggie Cameron.
 Portrayed by Daniel Forrester.

 IRATE FATHER.
-Confronts Don Finlayson when he tried to pick up the man's son.
+Confronts Don Finlayson when he tried to pick up the man's son in a park.
 Portrayed by Reg Gorman.

 Hope JACKSON, a former New York go-go dancer, who arrives at Number 96 under the assumed name of Henri P. Dobb, Herb Evan's intended cultural exchangee.
 The real Henrietta and Hope had swapped identities in Hawaii, but complicating matters even further was the fact that Dorrie Evans was expecting to play hostess to an elderly white American male.
 Hope stays on in Flat 3 nevertheless and, later, when her identity is revealed and Herb is expected home, she becomes a singer at Duddles'.
 Hope leaves Number 96 for Petersham to commence work at Megaphone, an answering service run by Meg Robinson.
 Portrayed by Chelsea Brown.